phaux/node-ffmpeg-stream/README.md

 converter.run()
 ```

-## Stream video to an RTMP when there's data, otherwise an intermission image.
+## How to stream a video when there's data, otherwise an intermission image?

 You can turn your main stream into series of `jpeg` images with output format `mjpeg` and combine it with static image by repeatedly piping a single `jpeg` image when there's no data from main stream.
 Then pipe it to second ffmpeg process which combines `jpeg` images into video.